Morehead State hosts Southeast Missouri State after Reed’s 35-point outing | Federal News Network

 Morehead, Kentucky; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Southeast Missouri State faces the Morehead State Eagles after Eric Reed Jr. scored 35 points in Southeast Missouri State’s 98-94 loss to the Tennessee Tech Golden Eagles.
+BOTTOM LINE: Southeast Missouri State plays the Morehead State Eagles after Eric Reed Jr. scored 35 points in Southeast Missouri State’s 98-94 loss to the Tennessee Tech Golden Eagles.

-The Eagles are 12-1 in home games.
-Morehead State is the top team in the OVC shooting 36.2% from downtown, led by Jake Wolfe shooting 51.2% from 3-point range.
+The Eagles are 12-1 on their home court.
+Morehead State has a 7-8 record against opponents above .500.

 The Redhawks are 6-8 in conference play.
-Southeast Missouri State gives up 78.0 points to opponents while being outscored by 2.9 points per game.
+Southeast Missouri State ranks sixth in the OVC shooting 34.1% from 3-point range.

 The teams meet for the second time in conference play this season.
 The Eagles won 74-73 in the last matchup on Jan.
 28. Johni Broome led the Eagles with 21 points, and Chris Harris led the Redhawks with 22 points.

-TOP PERFORMERS: Broome is averaging 16.6 points, 10.6 rebounds and four blocks for the Eagles.
-Skyelar Potter is averaging 10.2 points over the last 10 games for Morehead State.
+TOP PERFORMERS: Tray Hollowell is shooting 39.4% from beyond the arc with 2.7 made 3-pointers per game for the Eagles, while averaging 10.8 points.
+Broome is averaging 16.1 points, 10.2 rebounds and 4.8 blocks over the past 10 games for Morehead State.

-Nygal Russell is averaging 8.1 points and 6.7 rebounds for the Redhawks.
-Reed is averaging 14.9 points over the last 10 games for Southeast Missouri State.
+Reed is scoring 15.6 points per game with 3.3 rebounds and 1.8 assists for the Redhawks.
+Phillip Russell is averaging 14.1 points and 3.1 rebounds while shooting 41.4% over the last 10 games for Southeast Missouri State.

 LAST 10 GAMES: Eagles: 7-3, averaging 67.4 points, 34.6 rebounds, 16.3 assists, 5.5 steals and 6.3 blocks per game while shooting 44.8% from the field.
 Their opponents have averaged 61.9 points per game.